Urkaz/urkaz.github.io/assets/data/games/griddle.md

 # Overview

-Griddle is a puzzle game made in cocos-2d-x (for the "Software Engineering" subject of the "Degree on Video game Design and Development").
+Griddle is a puzzle game developed in Cocos2d-x as part of the "Software Engineering" subject in the "Degree in Video game Design and Development".
-You should fill the cells of the board with the help of the numbers at the top and left sides to discover a hidden picture.
+The objective is to fill in the board’s cells using the numbers shown on the top and left edges to gradually reveal a hidden image.

 # My role

-I was in charge programming the level selection menu and the griddle generation and gameplay.
+I was responsible for programming the level selection menu as well as the generation and gameplay of the puzzles.

 ## Challenges

 ### Data oriented puzzles

-This type of game is given to having many levels, being each one a puzzle with a black and white pixel art picture.
+This type of game usually includes a large number of levels, each one representing a black-and-white pixel art puzzle.

-I wanted the levels to be created by me and by other designers, so I created a simple puzzle generator python script that transformed human readable text files like the one below into a custom .dat data format that the game could read and interpret to generate the puzzles at runtime.
+I wanted both myself and other designers to be able to easily create new levels, so I developed a simple Python script that converts human-readable text files (like the example below) into a custom .dat format.
+This format is read by the game at runtime to generate the puzzles dynamically.

 ```xml
 5